declan-whitty/2024-JUL-portfolio/README.md

 Home is the starting page of the website which consists of a cover image and some detail of the company.

 ### Services
-services page shows different services provided by the comapany such as web development.
+Services page shows different services provided by the comapany such as web development.
 This page shows three services.

+### Contact
+The contact page allows the user to contact the company by providing different information.